oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_install.md

 ## Installation on a physical machine

+Proxmox installed by this method **NOT** to be used subsequently with all scripts of this project.

-This method has not been tested and adapted on a large scale, only the author himself installed PVE8.4 on the local machine, if there are problems corresponding to the warehouse and then open issues
+This method has not been tested and adapted on a large scale, only I installed PVE8.4 on the local machine, the router itself is not ```automatically obtain an IP address``` but ```fixed IP address connection``` way, if there is a problem corresponding to the warehouse open issues.

 ### U disk burning official ISO